timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

   "named_entities": [
-    "The eternal child", // The fool the guy, rather than "O - The Fool" the card "The universe", // In which the fool has wonder and trust "A new adventure",
+    "The eternal child", // The fool the guy, rather than "O - The Fool" the card "The universe", // In which the fool has wonder and trust "A new adventure"
-  ]
+  ],
-  "actions": "Embarking on a new adventure", // Verbs, basically "emotions": [ // [?]
-Ontologically trickier; how do emotions work?
+  "actions": "Embarking on a new adventure", // Verbs, basically "emotions": [ // Ontologically trickier; how do emotions work?
-    "innocence", // [?]
-Is "innocent" an emotion?
+    "innocence", // Is "innocent" an emotion?
     "wonder",
     "trust"
   ],